-Other expense, net was \$0.6 million for the year ended December 31, 2019, compared to \$0.9 million for the year ended December 31, 2018.
-The change of \$0.3 million, was due to higher interest expense of \$6.1 million associated with the 2026 Convertible Notes and the Credit Agreement, partially offset by an unrealized gain of \$4.3 million on the change in fair value of the derivative liability associated with the 2026 Convertible Notes.
-The change in fair value of the derivative liability was a gain in the amount of \$4.3 million during the year ended December 31, 2019 due changes in the underlying assumptions of the derivative liability, primarily related to a decline in our common stock price between the date of issuance of the 2026 Convertible Notes and December 31, 2019.
+Other expense, net was \$92.8 million for the year ended December 31, 2020, compared to \$0.6 million for the year ended December 31, 2019.
+The change of \$92.2 million, was due to an unrealized loss of \$86.2 million on the change in fair value of the derivative liability associated with the 2026 Convertible Notes and lower interest income of \$1.1 million.
+The change in fair value of the derivative liability was a loss in the amount of \$86.2 million in 2020 as compared to a gain of \$4.3 million during the year ended December 31, 2019 due changes in the underlying assumptions of the derivative liability, primarily related to an increase in our common stock price between December 31, 2020 and 2019.
 We expect the change in fair value of the derivative liability will continue to fluctuate until it is settled based on the extent changes occur in the underlying assumptions.
-There was no change in fair value of derivative liability during the year ended December 31, 2018 as there were no embedded derivatives during that period.